dhoyle/splicedocs-jekyll/pages/DeveloperTopics/MonitorAndDebug/UsingLogging.md

 ## Using Logging  {#Using}

-Splice Machine uses the open source [Apache log4j Logging API][1]{: target="_blank"}, which allows you to associate a logger object with any java class, among other features.
+Splice Machine uses the open source <a href="http://logging.apache.org/log4j/1.2/manual.html" target="_blank">Apache log4j Logging API</a>, which allows you to associate a logger object with any java class, among other features.
 Loggers can be set to capture different levels of information.